FEDERAL DIRECT STUDENT LOANS 2019/20

 Opening a UK Bank Account

 If you do not already have a UK bank account, you will receive your first loan instalment as a GBP cheque.
 Opening a UK bank account can take up to three weeks, and it normally takes three working days for a cheque to clear when deposited in your account.
-Realistically, it could take 3 to 4 weeks for you to have access to your loan payment so you should make this a priority after you have completed registration.
+Realistically, it could take 3 to 4 weeks for you to have access to your loan payment so you should make opening a bank account a priority after you have completed registration.

 We will automatically set up a tuition fee payment plan for you, allowing you to pay your institutional charges in two or three instalments to coincide with your loan instalments.
+If you are living in University managed accommodation, your accommodation fees will also be included in the payment plan.
 You do not have to make any payments before arriving in Aberdeen, unless you are joining a Masters programme within the Business School which requires payment of a non-refundable deposit.
 Deposit payments must be made in advance of registration to secure the offer of your place.

 Once the institutional costs are covered, any excess amount from your loan payment will be refunded to you via cheque or bank transfer (provided we have your bank account details).
 This process is normally completed within 14 days of your programme start date.